Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 Darren Robson, philanthropist

 Darren is a senior leadership consultant and founded tthe MOE Foundation, a charity aimed at beating the poverty mindset among disadvantaged young people, and for which we provide coach training courses to develop their life skills.
+Carol Wilson and James Wright are trustees at MOE.

 Jeffrey Wotherspoon BSc (Hons), Coach, Trainer, Facilitator, Conflict Resolution Specialist